Crisarchero/activityGenerator/README.md

 # activityGenerator
- An acitivy generator that uses the Bored API.
+ A simple activity idea generator that uses the Bored API.